truenas/middleware/docs/userguide/index.rst

  Password: type_password_here

-**NOTE:** each jail has its own user accounts and service configuration.
+.. note:: each jail has its own user accounts and service configuration.
 This means that you will need to repeat these steps for each jail that requires SSH access.

 Edit Jail
 ^^^^^^^^^